Rudolph of France: Reign

 Rudolph's first act was to lead an army against the king of East Francia Henry the Fowler, who had made a pact with King Robert I at Jülich earlier in the year.
 After trying to annex Lotharingia Henry met Rudolph with a considerably-sized army and made peace again.
 However, in 925 Henry attacked Gilbert, Duke of Lorraine, and took over Lotharingia permanently, Rudolph being in no position to resist.

 In 924 Vikings made a fresh series of raids into West Francia.
 From the Loire Valley they threatened Hugh the Great, brother of Queen Emma, but Rudolph did nothing.
-They attacked Burgundy, the domain of Rudolph's brother, but were repulsed, and moved on to Melun, where they threatened the royal lands.
+They attacked Burgundy, the domain of Rudolph's brother, but were repelled, and moved on to Melun, where they threatened the royal lands.
 Joined only by his ecclesiastic vassals and Herbert, Rudolph recruited troops in Burgundy, while Hugh the Great was convinced to join him.
 After the Vikings left, the Normans, whom Charles the Simple had settled in Duchy of Normandy in 911, began ravaging that whole region.
 Herbert and Arnulf I of Flanders joined Rudolph and together they took Eu, but were ambushed near Fauquembergues where the king was wounded, the count of Ponthieu killed, and many Normans left dead on the field.

 Also in that year, Rudolph conversed with Louis the Blind, king of Provence, over the Magyars, the newest barbarian migrants to Europe, then menacing Louis.
 In 930 Magyars invaded the region around Rheims, but left before the king could engage them.
 In 935 Magyars invaded Burgundy and Rudolph brought a large army against them, causing their retreat without a battle.
 West Francia was temporarily safe from both Vikings and Magyars at Rudolph's death.